jamiehinton/blog/source/_posts/2013-01-11-custom-nuget-feed-configuration-for-azure-builds.markdown

 categories: [Nuget, Azure]
 ---

-When deploying to Azure with Nuget package restore enabled on a solution, you will run into difficulties if you have custom custom Nuget feeds.
+When deploying to Azure with Nuget package restore enabled on a solution, you will run into difficulties if you have custom Nuget feeds.

 By default, Nuget will look at the default feed which at the time of writing is "https://nuget.org/api/v2/".